How to brew tea

 Loose tea generally makes better tea because the leaves are kept whole.
 Typically tea bags contain tea that is broken up, allowing the flavors and oils to evaporate or degrade over time.

-1. For a 6 cup pot of tea, add approximately one heaping teaspoon of loose tea to an empty tea pot.
-Use more if you have whole leaf tea.
+1. For a 6-cup pot of tea, add approximately one heaping teaspoon of loose tea to an empty tea pot.
+Use more if you have whole-leaf tea.

 2. Heat a pot of fresh water to a rolling boil (212°F) in a kettle.
-Adjust the temperature down (according to chart above) by taking the pot of water off the heat source.
+Adjust the temperature down (according to the chart above) by taking the pot of water off the heat source.
 For green tea, leave the water off the heat for about 1 minute.

 3. Pour the hot water into your tea pot, over the dry loose tea.
 Stir the contents often during this brewing period.

-4. After the brewing time has elapsed (see chart above), stir the tea pot contents one last time.
+4. After the brewing time has elapsed (see chart above), stir the teapot contents one last time.

 5. Pour your freshly brewed through a fine tea strainer into your serving cups.
 It is important to remove the tea leaves from the water quickly after brewing to prevent the brew from tasting bitter.